yiqun-liu/Algo-Lab-ETHz/week8/README.md

 ## Bistro

-Voronoi Diagram
+**Voronoi Diagram**

+Hello World problem.

+## Graypes

+**Nearest Neighbor Graph**

+In Delaunay triangulation, each point has an edge to all closest other points.

+Although the description elaborates on how graypes will act if they have several closest graype, we can safely ignore it.

 ## Germs

+**Nearest Neighbor Graph**

 In Delaunay triangulation, each point has an edge to all closest other points

-Here I assigned an index to each edge

-TODO: check if some edges will be iterated twice

-## Graypes

-In Delaunay triangulation, each point has an edge to all closest other points

-(Though the description elaborates on how graypes will act if they have several closest graype, we can safely ignore it.
-This is the key to code a simple solution)

 ## H1N1

-Motion planning (Voronoi diagram is construction using perpendicular **bisector**)
+**Motion planning** (Voronoi diagram can be viewed as constructed using perpendicular bisector)

+Jan.
+14th: I implemented a new version.
+It seems that I am stuck with my stereotype with Dijkstra.
+The new code is simpler and slightly faster.
+Here are the differences:

+- As all heap-like structure in STL lacks update-key support, we allow the duplicate elements, and skip it when it is visited the second time.
+- `->info()` is now used to store squared distance rather than index.
+Index is not necessary for this problem

+---

 It is safest to walk through two infected people by their perpendicular bisector (if we cannot, then there is no way we can walk through them).